zenhob/hcl/README.markdown

     hcl stop All done doing things

-### Resuming a Timer
+### Toggling a Timer

-You can resume a stopped timer.
-Specify a task to resume the last timer for that task:
+Toggle the most recently stopped or running timer.
+Specify a task to toggle the last timer for that specific task:

-    hcl resume
+    hcl toggle
-    hcl resume @xdev
+    hcl toggle @xdev

 ### Canceling a Timer